bazelbuild/bazel/site/docs/output_directories.md

       server/                             <== The Bazel server puts all server-related files (such as socket file, logs, etc) here.
-        jvm.out                           <== The debugging output for the server. execroot/
+        jvm.out                           <== The debugging output for the server. execroot/                           <== The working directory for all actions.
+For special cases such as sandboxing and remote execution, the actions run in a directory that mimics execroot with implementation details, such as where the directories are created, intentionally hidden from the action.
+All actions can access its inputs and outputs relative to the execroot directory.
         &lt;workspace-name&gt;/           <== Working tree for the Bazel build & root of symlink forest: execRoot _bin/                           <== Helper tools are linked from or copied to here.

           bazel-out/                      <== All actual output of the build is under here: outputPath